Top 10 Exclusive Tuscan Wineries for Discerning Travelers

 Of course, winegrowers in the neighboring region of Marche have their own ideas about the ‘best’ Montepulciano wines.
 The reds of the area have been slow in gaining much global recognition – the upside is that expensive labels are almost unheard of in Marche.
-Nevertheless, there is a world of value to be discovered in the zones Rosso Conero and Rosso Piceno; the former was awarded DOC status in 1967.
-Rosso Conero requires that Montepulciano makes up at least 85 percent of the blend in Rosso Conero, with Sangiovese filling the remainder.
+Nevertheless, you can discover a world of value in the Rosso Conero and Rosso Piceno zones.
+The former gained DOC status in 1967.
+Montepulciano must comprise at least 85 percent of the blend in Rosso Conero, with Sangiovese filling the remainder.

 The wines of Rosso Piceno are no less excellent.
 The terroir includes the provinces of Ancona and Macerata, with a great diversity in altitude.
 Some growers seek out sites as high as 600 meters above sea level due to the favorable diurnal temperature variation and enhanced freshness, a quality often prioritized by winemakers.
 Others, however, prefer the low slopes and the alcoholic might that flows from the hot Mediterranean climate – rainfall is very scarce between June and September.
 Heavy clay soils dominate, as elsewhere.

 Indeed, Montepulciano is very much a wine crafted to deliver endless pleasure to all.
 Unfortunately, many growers and brand owners, particularly in Burgundy, are now pricing their wines at levels only the obscenely wealthy can afford.
-How glorious, then, to be able to celebrate a democratized wine style that is readily available and made by generations of the same family.
+How glorious, then, to celebrate a democratized wine style that is readily available and made by generations of the same family.
 The grape may not offer connotations of luxury, but it is undeniably authentic and keenly priced.
 In an increasingly globalized and homogenized world, Montepulciano is the real deal.